lbte/factored-login/README.md

     `docker-compose up`

-    This will start the application and display logs in the terminal (keep the terminal or console open).
+    This will start the application and display logs in the terminal, this might take a while, please be patient (keep the terminal or console open until you want to stop running the application).

 6. Open a web browser and go to [http://localhost:3000](http://localhost:3000).
 This will open the web application in your browser.